Thirty tunes to play

-Below are nearly fifty of my favorite fiddle tunes to flatpick.
-Sourced and tweaked over many years, my arrangements are of course inspired by other guitar player’s arrangements, as well as from violin and mandolin books, many recordings, and the wonderful players I have been so fortunate to play with over the years.
+Below are some of my favorite fiddle tunes to play.
+Sourced and tweaked over many years, these arrangements are of course inspired by other guitar player's arrangements, as well as from violin and mandolin books, recordings, and the wonderful players I have been fortunate to play with.

-There are seemingly as many versions of traditional tunes as there are people that play them; but I have tried to keep the melodies simple, relatively unadorned, and what I think should be pretty universally excepted interpretations.
+There are seemingly as many versions of traditional tunes as there are people that play them, but I have tried to keep the melodies simple, relatively unadorned, and what I think should be pretty universally accepted interpretations.
 And the same goes for the chord changes.
-I am very confident that you can take these tunes to any jam and be on the same page as everyone else.
-The vast majority of the frequent fliers are here, as well as some lesser known gems, even a few of my own tunes, just because.
-And I will be updating this page with new tunes from time to time.
+I am confident that you can take these tunes to any jam and be on the same page as everyone else.
+There's a good amount of frequent fliers here, as well as what I think are some lesser known gems, and even a few of my own tunes, just cause.

-When playing these tunes, it’s very important to pick down on the downbeat, and pick up on the upbeat.
+When playing these tunes, it's very important to pick down on the downbeat, and pick up on the upbeat.
 Use a metronome or rock your foot.
 And remember to practice the chords too.
-Most of the tunes have a few notes in parenthesis at the end of a section.
-These are “pickup notes,” usually for the second time through a section, as a segue to the next section.
-When in doubt about which pickup notes to use, trust your ear.
+Most of the tunes have a few notes in parenthesis at the end of a section, these are “pickup notes,” usually for the second time through a section, as a segue into the next section.
+The first through use the original pickup notes again when repeating the section.
+When in doubt, just trust your ear.
 If it sounds good, you did it right.

 So the idea of picking down on the down beat, and up on the up beat, is sometimes referred to as "rhythmic picking.”
 It is a common approach in this music.
 There are a few important benefits to this; mainly, that you're effectively turning your right hand into a metronome.
 You're also going to improve your tone, volume, speed, and articulation -probably dramatically.
 It's beyond the scope of this page to go into extensive technical detail, but you could certainly research this further online or ask your teacher.
 There’s also some discussion of this in my Thirty Day Guitar Challenge videos At first it is likely to be very challenging to do it consistently, particularly when changing strings.
 I highly recommend watching your right hand and actually saying the words “down, up, down…” out loud as you play for a while -don’t just trust that you’re doing it right.